 Nonetheless, rideshares’ single most critical flaw – a one-size-fits-all orbit – persists.
 Every cargo launched on Transporter flights ends up in the same beginning orbit, barring a significantly more complicated and expensive route that would necessitate the upper stage of the Falcon 9 being re-ignited numerous times.

-In recent years, a sizable number of firms have been founded to produce competitive orbital transfer vehicles in order to overcome this challenge.
+In recent years, many firms have been founded to produce competitive orbital transfer vehicles to overcome this challenge.
 Propulsive space tugs might theoretically provide rideshare payloads with the best of both worlds: ultra-low launch costs and, within reason, delivery to a precise orbit.

 Perhaps the most promising of the bunch is Launcher’s Orbiter.
 The orbiter will use pressure-fed 3D-printed thrusters supplied by ethane and nitrous oxide propellant stored in 3D-printed tanks and is expected to launch no sooner than (NET) October 2022.